Friends of Ottawa National Wildlife Refuge

 The Big Six

 In addition to its premier task of conserving wildlife, the Refuge System also manages six wildlife-dependent recreational uses: wildlife observation, fishing, hunting, photography, environmental education, and interpretation.
 Public use varies at each site of Ottawa National Wildlife Refuge.
+Look for signs at each site to help keep you safe while protecting habitats and wildlife.

 Know Your Signs